Practical Nursing Certificate

 Acceptance into the Practical Nursing Certificate Program

-Applicants must meet acceptance requirements 1-8 before their name will be placed on the qualified list.
-Names are listed on the qualified list, in order, using the date on which documentation was received, verifying that admission criteria have been met.
+Applicants must meet acceptance requirements before being placed on the program's qualified list.
+Names are placed on the qualified list using the date on which documentation was received, verifying that acceptance requirements have been met.
 In the event that two or more students qualify on the same day, the date of application to the college is used to rank order these students.
 All students must meet technical standards.
 Applicants who do not meet the qualifications should meet with an advisor in The Office of Advising and Counseling to plan a course of study.
-Students must be 18 years or older in order to enter the first Nursing clinical course.
-The program will continue to accept qualified students until seats are filled.

 - General college requirements (See General Admissions Procedures.)